vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 # VMware Tanzu for Kubernetes Operations using vSphere with Tanzu Reference Design

 vSphere with Tanzu transforms the vSphere cluster into a platform for running Kubernetes workloads in dedicated resource pools.
 When vSphere with Tanzu is enabled on a vSphere cluster, vSphere with Tanzu creates a Kubernetes control plane directly in the hypervisor layer.
-You can then run Kubernetes containers by creating upstream Kubernetes clusters through the VMware Tanzu Kubernetes Grid Service and run your applications inside these clusters.
+You can then run Kubernetes containers by creating upstream Kubernetes clusters through the VMware Tanzu Kubernetes Grid Service, and run your applications inside these clusters.

 This document provides a reference design for deploying VMware Tanzu for Kubernetes Operations (informally known as TKO) on vSphere with Tanzu.